How to Make CBD Crystals

-There’s a not-so-new trend on the rise in this country, one that has gained traction over the past couple of years… Any guesses?
-If you’re here, you probably already know the answer: we’re introducing cannabidiol (CBD), a non-psychoactive cannabinoid found in cannabis plants.
+There’s a not-so-new trend on the rise in this country, one that’s gained traction over the past couple of years… Any guesses?
+If you’re here, you probably already know the answer: we’re introducing cannabidiol (CBD), a non-psychoactive cannabinoid found in all varieties of cannabis plants.

-This compound’s rapidly rising popularity has allowed for countless new CBD products to hit the market.
+Thanks to the compounds rapidly rising popularity, you can find countless new CBD products on the market.
 Now, CBD isn’t the only cannabinoid; there are 100s of them, including THC, the psychoactive cannabinoid responsible for marijuana-driven highs.

 And, to help you better understand your options, today we’ll explore the most pressing questions surrounding CBD crystals, so you can shop for CBD products confidently.